AndyMcElligott/jquery-salary-calculator/README.md

 This is an open source application

 # Project Status
 The monthly calculation needs some tweeks in order to get it to populate on the DOM correctly.
+Also had trouble getting the information to calculate on the monthly total.